 - Health and safety partner Kizzy Augustin presenting on her personal journey in the legal profession

-- Shabnam Ali-Khan, senior associate in the enfranchisement team, leading a session on legal research
+- Shabnam Ali-Khan, partner in the enfranchisement team, leading a session on legal research

 - Nimmisha Aslam, associate in the clinical negligence and personal injury team, presenting a workshop on legal analysis and drafting